Metrics Intermediate

 Email traffic consistently generates the highest RPV because list subscribers have the highest purchase intent — they already know your brand and have opted in to receive offers.

-Optimization implication: If your email traffic RPV is 4× organic, a 10% improvement to your email landing pages is worth more than a 40% improvement to pages that only receive organic traffic.
+Optimization implication: If your email traffic RPV is 4× organic, a 10% improvement to your email landing pages is worth more revenue than a 40% improvement to pages receiving only organic traffic.
+RPV directs optimization effort to where it compounds fastest.

 RPV in A/B Test Analysis